- Mar 22, 2025

 4. Jama Masjid:

-Jama Masjid is a major tourist attraction in Delhi, India, and is also a place for people who are fond of architecture and history.
-The history of this mosque is that it was built by the Mughal emperor Shah Jahan between 1644 and 1658.
+Jama Masjid is a major tourist attraction in Delhi, India, and a place for those fond of architecture and history.
+This mosque was built by the Mughal emperor Shah Jahan between 1644 and 1658.
 Thus, there is so much more to witness and explore.
-While visiting Jama Masjid, you can explore the Meena bazaar for traditional handicrafts, spices, and souvenirs.
-While you are planning to visit, dress conservatively and remove the show before entering the mosque.
-Also, the mosque is open daily from 7 AM to 12 PM and 1:30 to 6:30 PM, respectively.
+While visiting Jama Masjid, you can explore the Meena Bazaar for traditional handicrafts, spices, and souvenirs.
+When you plan to visit, dress conservatively and remove your shoes before entering the mosque.
+Also, the mosque is open daily from 7 AM to 12 PM and from 1:30 to 6:30 PM.

 Location: The Mosque is near the Red Fort in the heart of Old Delhi.